clld/clld/docs/tutorial.rst

 Requirements
 ~~~~~~~~~~~~

-``clld`` does only work with python 2.7.
+Starting with version 0.13 ``clld`` works with python 2.7 and 3.4.
 It has been installed and run successfully on
 Ubuntu 12.04, Mac OSX (see :ref:`install_mac`) and Windows (see :ref:`install_win`).
 While it might be possible to use sqlite as database backend, all production installations
 of ``clld`` and most development is done with postgresql 9.1.